RandellDawson/testing-stuff/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-algorithm-scripting/chunky-monkey.md

 # --description--

 Write a function that splits an array (first argument) into groups the length of `size` (second argument) and returns them as a two-dimensional array.
+Add sine text

 # --hints--